Pinoy Family Recipes

 How To Cook Tinolang Manok

-Just before serving, throw in a handful of malunggay leaves.
-These little green wonders not only add a pop of color but also a nutritional boost.
+Once the papaya is tender, throw in a handful of malunggay leaves.
+These leafy greens not only add color but also a healthy kick to your soup.

 Tips for an Irresistible Tinolang Manok Dish